 Coralie Wipf is a Zurich-based designer and cultural practitioner working at the intersection of visual communication, participation, and identity.
-Since 2017, she has run an independent studio focused on developing visual strategies that connect people and ideas — for individuals, collectives, and institutions.
+Since 2017, Coralie has run her own studio in Zurich, developing visual strategies that bring together diverse perspectives, people, and ideas.
+She collaborates with organizations, collectives, and institutions — both on a visual and strategic level — with a particular focus on positioning, diversity, and participation.
 Her work uses design as a tool for communication, reflection, and collaboration.
 Identities are not static — they evolve.
 Coralie helps make them visible, meaningful, and relevant, always with an emphasis on process, experimentation, and interdisciplinary exchange.

 She collaborates with artists, curators, publishers, entrepreneurs, and cultural organizations, and brings experience in both cultural and commercial contexts.
 Coralie holds degrees in Visual Communication (ZHdK) and Arts Management (ZHAW), is a member of the Swiss Graphic Designers Association (SGV), and serves as an expert examiner for the Graphic Design EFZ qualification.
 Her practice is rooted in the belief that creativity can challenge norms, inspire change, and strengthen shared identities — both in culture and society.